New Forest Fungi - look but don't pick.

 They are often thought of as being plants, but some experts say they are closer to being animals.

+In fact fungi are in a kingdom all of their own.
 There are at least 70,000 species world wide, approximately 12,000 in the UK and 2,700 in the New Forest.

-Most fungi have the same basic structure - thread like hyphae, which form a web or mycelium - these webs are present in the soil and in the trees around us all the time - then the fruiting body (the ‘mushroom’ or ‘toadstool’) - which is the bit we see and eat (if edible) - when conditions are right.
+Most fungi have the same basic structure - thread like hyphae, which form a web or mycelium - these webs are present in the soil and in the trees around us all the time - then the fruiting body (the ‘mushroom’ or ‘toadstool’) - which is the bit we see - when conditions are right.
 Autumn is usually the time to see the fruiting bodies, when a mixture of wet but mild weather will provide ideal conditions.

 Fungi cannot make their own food using energy from sunlight, but grow by absorbing food and water from their surroundings – most importantly from living and dead plants and animals.

 They are nature’s recyclers - without saprophytic fungi the world would be covered in dead plants and animals.

 Many fungi live with trees and other plants.
 This is known as a mycorhizal association (from the Greek myco – fungus, rhiza – root).
 The fungi help the plant take up more nutrients by increasing the effective surface area of the roots, and in turn take some sugars from the plant.